OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### BASE Tag

-(Works in IE and Netscape 8.1 in safe mode.)
-This attack needs the `//` to comment out the next characters so you won't get a JavaScript error and your XSS tag will render.
+(Works on IE in safe mode) This attack needs the `//` to comment out the next characters so you won't get a JavaScript error and your XSS tag will render.
 Also, this relies on the fact that many websites uses dynamically placed images like `images/image.jpg` rather than full paths.
 If the path includes a leading forward slash like `/images/image.jpg`, you can remove one slash from this vector (as long as there are two to begin the comment this will work):

 `<BASE HREF="javascript:alert('XSS');//">`